 What’s the one single thing people can do to get more miles?

 I run a printing company, and I write a travel blog multiple times per week.
 So I stay really busy.
 I like to concentrate on points earning opportunities that will get me the most points for the amount of time I invest.

 As your readers already know, credit card sign-up bonuses are the best way to earn large amounts of miles in a little amount of time.

 When I 1st started travel hacking, I was afraid of signing-up for cards with large annual fees.
 My advice to people who are just starting out would be… don’t let the big annual fees scare you away!
 A $450 annual fee sounds really expensive, but at times it’s 1 of the best ways to cheaply acquire a ton of miles.

 Plus, if you take the time to read and understand the benefits of the premium card, you can usually get a ton of value extra value out of the card in addition to the sign-up bonus.

 For example: a couple premium cards offer $200 statement credits or offer to waive $200 worth incidental airline charges.
 That almost cuts the annual fee in half.
 Then, take into consideration the other perks like free lounge access, free world wide Wi-Fi (with Boingo), and free access to business centers (Regus).

-Add a really high sign-up bonus like the 100,000 point sign-up bonus on the Citi American Airlines Executive card (this offer is no longer available) earlier this year and the $450 annual fee turns into an awesome deal!
+Add a really high sign-up bonus like the 100,000 point sign-up bonus on the Citi / AAdvantage Executive World Elite MasterCard (this offer is no longer available) earlier this year and the $450 annual fee turns into an awesome deal!